NetLogo/beginners-interactive-netlogo-dictionary/app/static/md/mod.md

 Things to keep in mind when using `mod`:

 * `mod` works with floating point numbers, too.
 For example, `5 mod 1.5` would report 0.5.
-* Using `mod` with negative numbers maybe counterintuitive.
+* Using `mod` with negative numbers may be counterintuitive.
 For example, while `5 mod 3` would report 2, `5 mod -3` would report -1.